-Sow seeds: beans, squash, cucumbers, basil, carrots, celery, lettuce, leeks, parsley, sunflowers, radish, parsnip, pumpkin, chicory.
+Sow seeds: beans, zucchini, cucumbers, basil, carrots, celery, lettuce, leeks, parsley, sunflowers, radish, parsnip, pumpkin, chicory.
 SOW WINTER VEG too (Brussel sprouts etc).

 Basil: keep in greenhouse in good sized pots with rich soil and water well but allow to drain well before watering again.